-Common industry errors made when using the LSI or the RSI when calculating calcium saturation include the use of total hardness in place of calcium hardness, the use of total alkalinity instead of carbonate-species alkalinity and the use of 12.1 as a constant rather than as a TDS variable.
+Common industry errors made when using the LSI or the RSI when calculating calcium saturation include the use of total hardness in place of calcium hardness, the use of total alkalinity instead of carbonate-species alkalinity, and the use of 12.1 as a constant rather than as a TDS variable.
 This last error is especially apparent in salt pools where TDS levels far exceed the 500 ppm represented by the 12.1 value.
-The Hamilton Index uses TOTAL hardness and TOTAL Alkalinity. ~ salt pool equipment.
-Finally, you can truly give your customers the worryfree pool they've always wanted.
+The Hamilton Index uses TOTAL hardness and TOTAL Alkalinity.